Creating a

 Research

-The acoustic data library is available for territorial stewards and researchers through the interactive map and by data request form.
+The acoustic data library is available through the interactive map and by data request form.
+For any hydrophone stations that are password protected, please reach out to the data owner listed directly for access.

-Whale Sound expands our awareness of the underwater world of whales and the soundscape they live in.
+Whale Sound expands our awareness of the underwater world of whales and the soundscapes they live in.
 It is a place we historically have not well understood.
-Today, this is changing, and now we recognize that to truly understand the behavior and habitat needs of whales, we need to listen!
+Today, this is changing, and now we recognize that to truly understand the behaviour and habitat needs of whales, we need to listen!

 Our vision is to support community-based projects that protect whales and inform conservation planning for British Columbia’s most exceptional wild marine places.